-How to Contact Your State and Local Reps to Push for Social Justice
+How to Contact Your State & Local Reps to Push for Social Justice

-Find your local and state elected officials here!
+Find your local and state elected officials on My Reps

 Not sure what to say on the phone or in your email to your elected reps?

 Before using a template or pre-populated email, you should always thoroughly review the demands it advocates.
 Think about, for example, how they match up with (or depart from) demands being voiced by black activists and organizers in your area.
 Always be sure to edit and add your own input where applicable.